-San Diego, CA. — Who knew what lie ahead in the wild open spaces of the first Rock `n` Roll Marathon?
-Some even questioned the concept of rock bands strung along the marathon course.
+San Diego, CA. — Who knew what lay ahead in the wild open spaces of the first Rock `n` Roll Marathon?
+Some even questioned the concept of rock bands strung along the marathon course in the first place.
 What does rock `n` roll have to do with San Diego much less with running a marathon?

 Well, on June 21, 1998 the world got its answer.
 With the snarl of a blistering guitar solo, the tight rhythm of a snare drum and millions of accompanying footfalls, the second wave running boom announced its arrival in a rollick of music, endorphins, and sweat.